This continues the Organomic Thesis.

 Only sustainable systems survive.
 So together we must find ways to simplify, understand and evolve our modern life into a sustainable version of its better self.
 By recognizing that money is not the lone pillar of economics, we can free the masses from superstitious devotion to this overbearing, little understood, parasitic system, from within, without abandoning any momentum toward the future.
 We can overcome the whirlwind of these unintended consequences, invest in our people, planet and future, to become a technologically advanced, space-faring race, with the power of vital, endless imagination at our disposal.
 The choice is real, and it is ours to make.

 What will we be?

-Anticipating initial critics and the future of the science, the Organist brings many tools to the table.
-Here we’ll look at some fast critiques, and broaden this Manifesto with a look forward to the Tenets, and the Special Theory of Sections VI – X.
+Anticipating critics and the future of the science, the Organist brings many tools to the table.
+Here we’ll look at some fast critiques, and then broaden this Manifesto with a preview of the Tenets and the Special Theory of Sections VI – X.

 An Austrian-trained economist might say: “These problems are environmental, not economic.
 This sounds like a slide – no a jump – into communism.
 The bill will always come due.
 If the government would just get out of the way, the market would correct for all of these things.”

 Market processes favor short-term effects, having no memory or foresight, to the detriment of the world.
 We’re burning through resources, presiding over the largest mass extinctions since the death of the dinosaurs, simultaneous with an upsurge in greenhouse gases on a timeline nearly unrivaled in geologic history, and it is actively destabilizing the planet.
 We have the means to end world hunger but choose not to.